-No guns at the table, please
+There’ll be no guns at the table, please

-Holland & Holland Shooting Grounds is loved by field sports fans and locals alike, but even some of them didn’t know about the newly reopened Dining Lounge.
+Holland & Holland Shooting Grounds is loved by field sports fans and locals alike, but even some of them didn’t know about the reopened Dining Lounge.
 Clevercloggs Muddy did.

 Admittedly, a shooting ground may not be the first place you think of for a relaxing Sunday lunch, what with all the, well, shooting and stuff going on.
 But with the promise of no gun-toting on this day of rest and the re-opening of its little-known Dining Lounge with a new al carte menu in the offing, this hungry Muddy girl was off like a shot.